satellite-image-deep-learning/techniques/README.md

 * [sewar](https://github.com/andrewekhalel/sewar) -> All image quality metrics you need in one package
 * [fiftyone](https://github.com/voxel51/fiftyone) -> open-source tool for building high quality datasets and computer vision models.
 Visualise labels, evaluate model predictions, explore scenarios of interest, identify failure modes, find annotation mistakes, and much more!
 * [GeoTagged_ImageChip](https://github.com/Hejarshahabi/GeoTagged_ImageChip) -> A simple script to create geo tagged image chips from high resolution RS iamges for training deep learning models such as Unet.
 * [Label Maker](https://github.com/developmentseed/label-maker) -> downloads OpenStreetMap QA Tile information and satellite imagery tiles and saves them as an `.npz` file for use in machine learning training.
+This should be used instead of the deprecated [skynet-data](https://github.com/developmentseed/skynet-data)
 * [Satellite imagery label tool](https://github.com/calebrob6/labeling-tool) -> provides an easy way to collect a random sample of labels over a given scene of satellite imagery
 * [DeepSatData](https://github.com/michaeltrs/DeepSatData) -> Automatically create machine learning datasets from satellite images
 * [image-reconstructor-patches](https://github.com/marijavella/image-reconstructor-patches) -> Reconstruct Image from Patches with a Variable Stride